Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Introduction

 \subsection{Structure of the Paper}

 The paper is structured as follows.
-In \cref{sec:schrodiger_bridges} we introduce the Schrödinger bridge problem in its various forms, the IPF procedure, its time-reversal sample-based implementations for the case of a reference diffusion process, and score-based generative modeling.
-The IDBM transport, its convergence properties, and suitable training objectives are presented in \cref{sec:dbm}.
-In \cref{sec:sde_class} we define the class of reference SDEs considered in the applications discussed in \cref{sec:applications}. \cref{sec:discussion} provides concluding remarks for the paper.
-Proofs, auxiliary formulae, code listings and a table summarizing the notation used throughout this work are deferred to the Appendices.
+In \cref{sec:schrodiger_bridges} we introduce the Schrödinger bridge problem in its various forms, the IPF procedure, its time-reversal sampling-based implementations for the case of a reference diffusion process, and score-based generative modeling.
+The IDBM procedure, its convergence properties, and suitable training objectives are presented in \cref{sec:dbm}.
+In \cref{sec:sde_class} we define the class of reference stochastic differential equations (SDE) considered in the applications, which are carried out in \cref{sec:applications}. \cref{sec:related_work} discusses relevant connections and \cref{sec:discussion} provides concluding remarks for the paper.
+Proofs, auxiliary formulae and visualizations, code listings and a table summarizing the notation used throughout this work are deferred to the Appendices.